Bright Green Field

 Bright Green Field is the debut studio album by British band Squid.
-The album was released on 7 May 2021 through Warp Records.
+The album was recorded throughout 2020, and was released on 7 May 2021 through Warp Records.
+Three singles accompanied the album; "Narrator", released on 27 January, "Paddling", released on 16 March and "Pamphlets", released on 27 April.

+The album received widespread praise from critics, who enjoyed its energetic sound and blending of genres such as new wave, Krautrock, and post-punk.
+Some were more critical, stating that the album lacked innovation.

 Background and recording

 Recorded throughout 2020, the album was produced by Dan Carey, who had been associated with many of the band's affiliated acts, including Black Midi, Fontaines D.C., and Black Country, New Road.

 In an interview with Exclaim!, frontman Ollie Judge stated that the record's tracks "illustrate the places, events, and architecture that exist within (the album).
 Previous releases were playful and concerned with characters, whereas this album is darker and more concerned with the place — the emotional depth of the music has deepened."

+The title of the album comes from a surrealist Anna Kavan short story titled "Bright Green Field" in which the narrator is pursued by grass enveloping everything she sees.
+The ninth song on the album, "Peel St.," gets its name from the street Kavan lived on, and its lyrics mirror her novel Ice.

 Release and promotion

 Singles

 The band signed with Warp Records in March 2020 and, later that spring, released two standalone singles with the label, "Sludge" and "Broadcaster".
 In January 2021 the lead single off the album, "Narrator", was released, which corresponded with the album's announcement.
 According to the band, there was an extensive list of recordings undertaken for the production and mastering of the album, including a 30-person choir, a horn and string ensemble, and field recordings of bees.